shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ```

 Maybe you want to replace the markup of the header section and add an extra block to the content.
-With the Twig `block` feature you can implement a solution like this.
+With the Twig `block` feature you can implement a solution like this:

 ```twig
 {# override/replace an existing block #}